-More than half of North American sea duck populations have apparently declined over the past 2-3 decades, although reasons for declines are unknown.
-Population delineation (i.e., the links among breeding, molting, wintering, and staging areas) is critical information needed to design and interpret monitoring surveys, to better understand population ecology and population dynamics, and determine limiting factors and potential strategies to improve conservation status of sea ducks.
+Several North American sea duck populations are smaller than they were historically, although reasons for declines are unknown.
+Population delineation (i.e., the links among breeding, molting, wintering, and staging areas) is critical information needed to design and interpret monitoring surveys, to better understand population ecology and population dynamics, and to determine limiting factors and potential strategies to improve conservation status of sea ducks.
 Sea ducks are one of the primary wildlife species utilizing coastal habitats in the Atlantic during winter and may serve as good barometers of the health of marine environments.

-Extensive satellite telemetry studies have been done on several sea duck species on the Pacific coast, but relatively little is known about population delineation for sea ducks in eastern North America, most notably for surf scoter, black scoter, white-winged scoter, and long-tailed duck – all of which are species of conservation concern.
-There is also an immediate need to identify the most important habitats and patterns of use for sea ducks prior to placement of turbines to minimize potential adverse effects on sea ducks and their habitats.
+Extensive satellite telemetry studies have been done on several sea duck species on the Pacific coast, but relatively little is known about population delineation for sea ducks in eastern North America, most notably for Surf Scoter, Black Scoter, White-winged Scoter, and Long-tailed Duck – all of which are species of conservation concern.
+There is also an immediate need to identify the most important habitats and patterns of use for sea ducks prior to placement of wind turbines to minimize potential adverse effects on sea ducks and their habitats.